As part of my ongoing ‘How To’ series, for this section we will be looking at how you go about placing an accumulator bet with bet365.

 - Have selections already researched to include in your accumulator bet

-I realise that the guide above will be a bit quick for some so I’ve put together a more detailed guide below, with images, to help you get that accumulator bet placed at Bet365.
+I realise that the guide above will be a bit quick for some so I’ve put together a more detailed guide below to help you get that accumulator bet placed at Bet365.

 Make your selections